-55. Contingent Liabilities
+53. Contingent Liabilities

 In 1992, Municipal Mutual Insurance (MMI) ceased to trade and now exists solely to discharge its responsibilities under policies that it had previously issued.
 These responsibilities relate mainly to legal liability claims, which will take many years to materialise and finalise.
-In the event of MMI's insolvency during this period, local authority policyholders have agreed to enter into a 'scheme of arrangement' under which there are claw-back provisions on claims payments made by MMI after the implementation of the scheme.
-The potential maximum liability if the scheme is triggered is £2.4 million although MMI may also cease to deal fully with any new liability claims.
-Previously, MMI's Creditor Committee in November 2011 had cast some doubt on the previous prediction of a solvent run off.
-Unfortunately, on 28 March 2012, MMI was a defendant in a case that revolved around employer's liability mesothelioma claims falling under MMI's policy wording.
-MMI was unsuccessful and the judgement handed down by the Supreme Court has now seriously jeopardised the solvent run off position.
-For this reason a provision of £1.5 million has been set aside from the insurance reserve in respect of potential claw-back, this figure being taken from an external review of the provision and reserve.
+In the event of MMI's insolvency during this period, local authority policyholders agreed to enter into a 'scheme of arrangement' under which there are claw-back provisions on claims payments made by MMI after the implementation of the scheme.
+The potential maximum liability if the scheme is triggered is £3.2 million although MMI may also cease to deal fully with any new liability claims.
+On 28 March 2012 a judgement handed down by the Supreme Court in the Employers' Liability Policy Trigger Litigation was unfavourable to MMI and hence the Directors of the company decided that a solvent run-off of all MMI's obligations was unlikely to be achieved.
+Therefore on 13 November 2013 board of MMI triggered the Scheme of Arrangement and Ernst & Young LLP became responsible for the management of MMI's business, affairs and assets.
+In February 2013 the proposed levy or claw-back rate was initially set at 15%, however, the actuarial review of the insurance liabilities of MMI is uncertain and Ernst & Young LLP is not able to guarantee that this initial levy percentage will be sufficient for a solvent run-off.
+It is therefore anticipated that further levies will be made.
+For this reason a provision of £1.5 million has been set aside within the insurance reserve in respect of potential claw-back, this figure being taken from an external review of the provision and reserve.